TTWNO/morse/README.md

 `--reverse` or `-x` will run this in reverse.
 Taking morse code and converting it to uppercase letters. (slow and verboce are not usable with this option).

+`--dot-delay` or `-td` will let you set the delay for the morse code dots in microseconds (I think, I'm using usleep, whatever that uses).
+Reasonable balue is 150000, which is also the default.
+Use with -s option to enable slow printing.

+`--dash-delay` or `-hd` will let you set the delay for the morse code dashes in microseconds (again, I think).
+Reasonable value is 300000, which is also the default. use with -s option to enable slow printing

 You can pipe data in to be morse codeified

 ### Limits:

-Cannot change the length of the delay for the morse code printing.

 ### Tests: